datalad/datalad/paper.md

 #   orcid:
 #   affiliation:  # add full names if not yet listed, or indexes if already are
 # - name: Dorota Jarecka  # 0 commits, issues: opened 5 participated in 1
 #   orcid:
 #   affiliation:  # add full names if not yet listed, or indexes if already are
-# - name: Joey Zhou  # 0 commits, issues: opened 5 participated in 0
-#   orcid:
-#   affiliation:  # add full names if not yet listed, or indexes if already are
 # - name: David Kennedy  # 0 commits, issues: opened 4 participated in 1